botify-labs/judyz/README.md

 ## Misc

 * Why is src/judycython thus named?
-No special char, not the module's namegit st
+No special char, not the module's name